-The Fab Academy edition of 2018 will start at the end of January 2018.
+The Fab Academy edition of 2018 will start in January 2018.
 Fablab Amsterdam will be one of the nodes in the Fablab network offering the course.
 All information about the academy can be found at: http://fabacademy.org.

 Applications are open now!
-The deadline is December 25th 2017.
+The deadline to apply is December 25th 2017.

 What is the Fab Academy